wconrad/wconrad.github.io/_posts/2014-03-06-starting-fortran.markdown

 It's not treetop's fault.
 I'm just a bit dense.

-I remembered the pain of plowing all that work into the parser for nothing, so when I wrote basic101, the first thing I did was an entire slice of the language, enough to parse and run a simple `REM` statement.
-After that, `PRINT 1`.
-I wanted to prove that [Parslet](http://kschiess.github.io/parslet/), and my general approach to the interpreter, was viable _before_ I sunk a bunch of work into it.

-# Take two - parslet
+# Take two - FORTRAN with Parslet

-The second try at FORTRAN used Parslet instead of treetop, but I didn't really understand Parslet's transform rules.
+The second try at FORTRAN used [Parslet][parslet] instead of treetop, but I didn't really understand Parslet's transform rules.
 In frustration, I stopped this project, too.
 I didn't get very deep into it, so it wasn't much of a loss.

-# Take two-and-a-half: basic101
+# Take two-and-a-half: basic101 with Parslet

 I then decided to write basic101 in order to learn Parslet more thoroughly, with a simpler language, so that I could spend more of my time learning the mechanics of parsing and transforming, and less time worrying about the language.
 FORTRAN is a formidible language.

+I remembered the pain of my first try at Fortran, where I plowed all that work into the parser for nothing, so when I wrote basic101, the first thing I did was an entire slice of the language, enough to parse and run a simple `REM` statement.
+After that, `PRINT 1`.
+I wanted to prove that Parslet, and my general approach to the interpreter, was viable _before_ I sunk a bunch of work into it.

-There are two things that can I didn't quite get about Parslet when I started basic101:
+There are two things about Parslet that I didn't understand at the start of basic101:

 1. A transform rule must match _an entire hash at once_.
 2. Left-associative operators need special techniques to handle, lest